inrupt/etl-tutorial/README.md

   root of each directory.
-  **_Note:_** Notice that the documentation is generated in both English and Spanish (language selection is available in the top-right-hand corner of the vocabulary webpage), as all our vocabularies describe themselves, and the terms they contain, in both of those languages (see our [Companies House vocabulary](./resources/Vocab/ThirdParty/CopyOfVocab/inrupt-3rd-party-companies-house-uk.ttl) for instance).
+  **_Note:_** Notice that the documentation is generated in both English and Spanish (language selection is available in the top-right-hand corner of the vocabulary webpage), as all our vocabularies describe themselves and the terms they contain in both of those languages (see our [Companies House vocabulary](./resources/Vocab/ThirdParty/CopyOfVocab/inrupt-3rd-party-companies-house-uk.ttl) for instance).